-Although the WG reached preliminary agreement in respect of a proposed Disclosure Framework for handling requests from intellectual property (i.e. trademark and copyright) rights-holders, it has not developed a similar framework or template that would apply to other Requesters, such as LEA or anti-abuse and consumer protection groups.
-The WG is aware that certain concerns, such as the need for confidentiality in relation to an ongoing LEA investigation, may mean that different considerations would apply to any minimum requirements that might be developed for such a framework.
-It therefore seeks community input on this general topic, as well as on the following specific questions:
+In its Initial Report, the WG reached preliminary agreement in respect of a proposed Disclosure Framework for handling requests from intellectual property (i.e. trademark and copyright) rights-holders, but it was not able to develope a similar framework or template to apply to other Requesters, such as LEA or anti-abuse and consumer protection groups.
+The WG had noted that certain concerns, such as the need for confidentiality in relation to an ongoing LEA investigation, may mean that different considerations would apply to any minimum requirements that might be developed for such a framework.
+It therefore sought community input on this general topic, as well as on the following specific questions:

 Should it be mandatory for accredited P/P service providers to comply with express requests from LEA in the provider’s jurisdiction not to notify a customer?